Droogans/unmaintainable-code/README.md

 lcx = TYPE('somevariable')
 ```

 The value of lcx is now `'L'` or logical.
-It is further defined the value of `FALSE`.
+It further defined the value of `FALSE`.
 Just imagine the power of this in writing unmaintainable code.

 ```foxpro
 LOCAL lc_one, lc_two, lc_three... , lc_n